-The family are more than happy to show you the living room that has some antique furniture.
+The family is more than happy to show you the living room that has some antique furniture.
 But, some of the building has been renovated over time due to natural wear and tear.

-It was a gorgeous place with the romantic balconies and stairways.
+It was a gorgeous place with romantic balconies and stairways.
 Perfect for any history lover!

 2. The rooms are spacious and cool

 Although the building is old, the rooms are fresh and clean with modern furnishings.
 So, don’t worry about that.